-The first group includes 10 key stress-reducing protocols, which promote stress reduction to the developing hybrid layer as it is formed and throughout the life of the restoration under function:3,25
+The first group includes 10 key stress-reducing protocols, which promote stress reduction to the developing hybrid layer as it is formed and throughout the life of the restoration under function:^{3,25}

 1. Use indirect or semi-direct restorations for the occlusal and interproximal enamel replacements.
 An indirect technique is the most stress-reduced technique.
-It reduces the volume of shrinking restorative material.
-This also reduces residual stress.
-22,29,30
+It reduces the volume of shrinking restorative material.^{3,11,22} This also reduces residual stress.^{22,2930}

-(1.)
 Initial radiograph.
 Deep distal caries extending near crest of bone.
 (2.)
 Initial access and hemostasis with viscostat clear.
 (3.)
 Caries removal endpoint and peripheral seal zone development.
 (4.)
 Matrix band placed for deep margin elevation (Garrison Margin Elevation Band).
 (5.)
 Immediate dentin sealing.
 (6.)
 Margin Elevation and resin coating completed.
 This is the "Bio-base."

+FIG. 6

-- 2. Decouple with time.
+2. Decouple with time.
 This protocol states that polymerization shrinkage stress to the developing dentin bond of the hybrid layer should be minimized for a certain period of time (ie 5 to 30 minutes) by keeping initial increments to a minimum thickness (ie less than 2mm).
-This minimal thickness prevents the connection, or "coupling," of deep dentin to enamel or superficial dentin before the hybrid layer is matured and close to full strength.
-This procedure neutralizes the "Hierarchy of Bondability," which states that the shrinkage of composite moves toward (or "flows" toward) the walls of the preparation that are the most mineralized and dry and flows away from the walls of the preparation that are the most moist and organic.20,31-33 - 3.
-Restore the dentin with thin horizontal layers of composite that are 1mm or less.14,20 This ensures that decoupling with time is properly achieved and that the flow of the composite is not moving away from the deep dentin during the early stage of horizontal layer development.
+This minimal thickness prevents the connection, or "coupling," of deep dentin to enamel or superficial dentin before the hybrid laver is matured and close to full strength.
+This procedure neutralizes the "Hierarchy of Bondability," which states that the shrinkage of composite moves toward (or "flows" toward) the walls of the preparation that are the most mineralized and dry and flows away from the walls of the preparation that are the most moist and organic.20,31-33

+3. Restore the dentin with thin horizontal layers of composite that are 1mm or less.^{14,20} This ensures that decoupling with time is properly achieved and that the flow of the composite is not moving away from the deep dentin during the early stage of horizontal layer development.
 This is the solution to the problem of a preparation's complex geometry and the resulting configuration stresses, which are known as "C-Factor" stresses.34,35 Small volume increments are always associated with small ratios of bonded to unbonded surface areas; thus, high C-Factor stresses can be reduced to "micro C-Factor" stresses.
-This is the basic protocol of the stress-reduced direct composite technique.14,15 - 4.
-For large restorations, place fiber inserts on pulpal floor and/or axial walls to minimize stress on the developing bond strength of the hybrid layer.
-The fiber nets allow the composite on either side of the net to move in different directions via micro shifting of the woven fibers.
-The polymer network is still highly connected, but the polymerization shrinkage does not stress the hybrid layer. - 5.
-Use slow start and/or pulse activation polymerization techniques.
-14-16,26,38 - 6.
-Use dentin replacing composites with shrinkage rates of less than 3% and with a modulus of elasticity between 12 GPa and 20 GPa.1-3,12,38 - 7.
-When restoring pulp chambers in nonvital teeth, use dual cure composite with the chemical cure mode active for the first five minutes.
-The volume of composite is not as critical for chemically cured composites because the chemical initiation of the polymerization is very slow (4 minutes to 5 minutes).34,35 This slow polymerization allows sufficient time for the dentin bonding system to mature into a strong hybrid layer.
+This is the basic protocol of the stress-reduced direct composite technique.^{14,15}

+4. For large restorations, place fiber inserts on pulpal floor and/or axial walls to minimize stress on the developing bond strength of the hybrid layer.^{24,36} The fiber nets allow the composite on either side of the net to move in different directions via micro shifting of the woven fibers.
+The polymer network is still highly connected, but the polymerization shrinkage does not stress the hybrid layer.37

+5. Use slow start and/or pulse activation polymerization techniques. $^{\rm 14\mathcharmannel 16\mathcharmannel 26\mathcharmannel 38\mathcharmannel 38\mathch$

+6. Use dentin replacing composites with shrinkage rates of less than 3% and with a modulus of elasticity between 12 GPa and 20 GPa. $^{\rm 1-3,12,38}$ sufficient time for the dentin bonding system to mature into a strong hybrid layer.

+7. When restoring pulp chambers in nonvital teeth, use dual cure composite with the chemical cure mode active for the first five minutes.39 The volume of composite is not as critical for chemically cured composites because the chemical initiation of the polymerization is very slow (4 minutes to 5 minutes).^{34,35} This slow polymerization allows

+FIG.5